 6. Criminal background checks, drug screens, and seasonal flu vaccines are required prior to admission to clinical sites.

-7. Current CPR certification for the Professional Rescuer or Healthcare Provider by the first day of MLT 252 Practicum I.
+7. Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification by the first day of MLT 252 Practicum I.

 Courses requiring a grade of “C” or better: BIO, CHM, and MLT